telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/asp.net-core-web-api-implementation/host-reports-service-in-.net-5.md

 ---
 title: Hosting in .NET with Main Method
-page_title: Hosting REST Service configuration in ASP.NET Core in with Main Method
+page_title: Hosting the Reporting REST Service in ASP.NET Core with Main Method
-description: "Learn how to configure the Telerik Reporting REST Service in an ASP.NET Core application in .NET through the Visual Studio project template or manually when providing the Reporting configuraion in Startup.cs."
+description: "Learn how to configure the Telerik Reporting REST Service in an ASP.NET Core application in .NET through the Visual Studio project template or manually when providing the Reporting configuration in Startup.cs."
 slug: telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5
 tags: how,to,host,reports,service,in,asp.net,core,in,.net
 published: True